A Patient Asks: “How do you treat snoring?”

 - If sleep apnea isn’t suspected or is proven to be absent, treatment should focus on decreasing the snoring.

 - Weight loss is often effective for reducing snoring.
 In one (admittedly small) study, losing just 6.6 pounds decreased the frequency of snoring by almost 50%.
 In the same study, losing 16.7 pounds eliminated snoring entirely.
 Unfortunately, in the same study two patients who lost on average almost 40 pounds actually increased their snoring.
-Bottom line: some amount of weight loss will probably reduce your snoring somewhat.
+The bottom line is that some amount of weight loss will probably reduce your snoring somewhat.

 - Some observational studies suggest side-sleeping will reduce snoring.
 Unfortunately, learning to sleep on your side if you’re used to sleeping on your back is hard.
 Studies suggest only 50% of people manage to switch, and this often after weeks, or even months, of trying.
 One trick is to wear a nightshirt with a pocket sewn into position over the spine into which is placed a tennis ball.
 If, while sleeping, you unconsciously try to revert to the supine position, the tennis ball will stop you, often without waking you up.